 Just across the footbridge from Windsor lies the village of Eton, rightly described by many as one of the most beautiful villages in England.

-Essentially comprising just one street which runs from the thames, up past Eton College and off toward Slough, with a few smaller lanes heading east and west for short distances the history of the village is inextricably tied to the history of the famous public school.
+Essentially comprising just the High Street which runs from the Thames, up past Eton College and off toward Slough, with a few smaller lanes heading east and west for short distances the history of the village is inextricably tied to the history of the famous public school.

 The parish of Eton can be traced back to the Domesday book where we find Walter, the son of Other, owning the manor of Eton, comprising twelve hides, of which eight carucates were arable land.
 The manor previously belonged to Queen Eddid, the wife of Edward the Confessor.

 The story of Eton as we know it began in 1440 when King Henry VI founded the “The King’s College of Our Lady of Eton beside Windsor.”
 After more than 600 years it is still a working school and visitors can enjoy daily tours of the buildings as long as they keep the noise down when close to classrooms.
 The school was originally to be for the poor boys of Windsor.
 Oh, how times change!

 The Eton Wall game is played here with the big match of the season being played on St Andrew’s Day.
 This is a wonderful oddball of a contest with fiendishly obscure rules where two sides of 10 boys each form a scrum and push a ball backwards and forwards along a wall for an hour, grazing elbows knees and ribs as they do so.
 No punching is allowed, but pushing someone’s head with your fist in an attempt to prise them away from the wall is a correct way of playing the ‘game’.
 November 2009’s 0-0 draw between the King’s Scholars and Oppidans marked the 100th consecutive annual St. Andrew’s Day match in which no goals were scored by either team.
 Former Prime Minister Harold Macmillan was a noted played of the Wall Game at Eton.